Racial diversity and discrimination in STEM fields: Primary and secondary schools

 Research indicates that racial disparities in science achievement test scores begin as early as third grade.
 These test score disparities were attributed to both socioeconomic status gaps between races and school qualities.
 In particular, Black and Hispanic students are more than double as likely to live in low-income neighborhoods compared to White students which directly contributes to less money for local public schools and indirectly less funding for STEM programs.
 Black and Latino/a may not always have the same access to higher level high school courses that are building blocks for success in College STEM fields.
 For example, those who have not taken high school trigonometry, calculus, or physics, are put at a disadvantage in terms of graduating with a STEM degree.
 Beyond academic preparation, experiences with STEM across various settings, including school, home, and out-of-school, help students of color see STEM careers as more possible.
+STEM researchers Vincent Basile & Kevin Murray both argued that major federal STEM education policy reports have consistently failed to address the need for more teachers of color in K-12 STEM classrooms, despite calling for increased minority student participation in STEM careers.

 College

 While Black males are twice as likely as their white peers to declare a STEM major upon entering college, they are less likely to graduate with a STEM degree.
 Scholars point to microaggressions, a chilly climate, and lack of role models and mentors as contributing to students of color being "weeded out” of STEM majors.
 Additionally, one study examining Black male engineering graduate students found that microaggressions from counselors, mentors, and fellow students resulted non-normative role strain.
+On top of all this, many black scientists receive less biomedical funding research than their white counterparts, due to the fact the community-focused research topics they tend to pursue are considered higher risk are systemically undervalued by grant reviewers.
 These actors increase the likelihood that people of color leave STEM majors.